Solo Cruising: Tips for Traveling Alone on Your Next Cruise

 "Is it safe to travel alone?"

 Once I've arrived somewhere as a solo traveler, I take the same precautions that I take in any major city.
 I typically stick to main roads, avoid showing off any expensive objects and aim to be back in my hotel just after dinner.
 If a stranger seems too inquisitive, I'll mention that I'm planning to meet a friend.
-I also ask locals and hotel staff for safety advice and guidance on what scams I should be looking out for.
+I also ask locals and hotel staff for safety advice and guidance on what scams to look out for.

-Though most destinations are worth visiting as a solo traveler, there are some that are easier to navigate than others.
+Though most destinations are worth visiting as a solo traveler, some are easier to navigate than others, making them great when you're seeing the world alone for the first time.
 One thing you can count on, however, is that you likely won't be the only one doing it.
 Solo travelers are one of the fastest-growing travel demographics, with more people traveling alone to new countries each year.
 In regions like Europe, the South Pacific and Southeast Asia, solo travelers can be found in just about every hostel.

 Some great starting points include Singapore for its incredible city life, Taiwan for the delicious night markets, Bali for its rice terraces, Australia for beaches that defy reality, New Zealand for dramatic landscapes, Japan for its blend of modern and traditional culture and Costa Rica for its wildlife.
 In any of these places, you'll find a strong solo travel community.